Colin Brinsden, AAP Economics Correspondent

 (Australian Associated Press)

-Confidence is a pointer to future retail spending.
+Confidence readings are a pointer to future spending habits.